buithaibinh/AWS-Source-Base-Package/README.md

 ### Authentication

-Add user sign-up, sign-in, and access control to mobile and web applications (Using Amazon Cognito).
+- Add user sign-up, sign-in, and access control to mobile and web applications (Using Amazon Cognito).
+- Social and enterprise identity federation : Facebook, twitter and google
+- Easy integration with your app
+- User management built-in

 ### Analytics

-Drop-in analytics to track user sessions, attributes, and in-app metrics (PowUsing Amazon Pinpoint).
+- Drop-in analytics to track user sessions, attributes, and in-app metrics (PowUsing Amazon Pinpoint).
+- Aggregate, visualize, and customize data related to your customers and your engagements.

 ### Notifications

-Integrate push notifications with analytics and targeting built-in (Using Amazon Pinpoint + SNS).
+- Integrate push notifications with analytics and targeting built-in.
+- AWS SNS and Amazon Pinpoint
+- Support both web and mobile(android, iOS)
+- Replace Firebase FCM, APN, Onesignal … (Using Amazon Pinpoint + SNS).

 ### Storage

-Manage user content securely in the cloud (Using Amazon S3).
+- Manage user content securely in the cloud (Using Amazon S3).
+- Built-in upload/download APIs
+- Integrated with your user pool.
+Role base supported

+### System Monitoring

+- AWS X-Ray
+- AWS CloudWatch

 # Setup